Cellularity and subdivision of KLR and weighted KLRW algebras: Weighted KLRW algebras

 \subsection{Weighted KLRW algebras}

-Recall that we have fixed {\eg} $\bsig$ and $\brho$ as in \autoref{N:Rho} (the ghost shift and the labels for the red strings).
+Recall that we have fixed $\bsig$ and $\brho$ as in \autoref{N:Rho} (the ghost shift and the labels for the red strings).
 We additionally need:

 \begin{Notation} Fix a commutative integral domain $R$, for example $R=\Z$.
-Throughout rest of this section we also fix $\beta\in Q^{+}_{n}$ of height $n$ as in \autoref{SS:Quiver} (the labels for the solid and ghost strings), and a finite, non-empty set $X$ set of loadings, called the \emph{positioning}. \end{Notation}
+Throughout the rest of this section we also fix $\beta\in Q^{+}_{n}$ of height $n$ as in \autoref{SS:Quiver} (the labels for the solid and ghost strings), and a finite nonempty set $X$ set of loadings, called the \emph{positioning}. \end{Notation}

 We define

 In particular, $\1_{\bx,\bi}\in\Web_{\beta}^{\brho}(X)$, whenever $\bx\in X$ and $\bi\in I^{\beta}$.